 Transforming urban food deserts to food oases

-Gaia Gardens is a Renewable Energy Efficient Farm (REEF) design to grow healthy organic food.
-The REEF system utilizes proven aquaponic, aeroponic and hydroponic growing technologies installed in controlled environment greenhouses.
+Gaia Gardens is an urban indoor closed-loop farm, designed to grow healthy organic food.
+This cutting edge system utilizes proven aeroponic and hydroponic growing technologies installed in controlled environment greenhouses.

-The greenhouses supplies fresh and highly nutritious organic leafy greens, herbs, and vegetables on a year-round basis, along with Recirculating Aquaculture System (RAS) for raising freshwater fish.
-These organically grown food products is marketed and sold directly to local restaurants, schools, and grocery stores.
+The greenhouses supply fresh and highly nutritious organic leafy greens, herbs, berries and vegetables on a year-round basis.
+These organically grown food products are marketed and sold directly to local restaurants, schools, and grocery stores.

 Gaia Garden's Food Waste to Fresh Food Program recycles food waste collected from customers into renewable energy and fresh food.
 In return, the fresh food will be supplied back to new growth.

 The clean carbon-negative energy will be in the form of biogas fuel to generate power, heating and cooling to run the Gaia Gardens facility to make it self-reliant.
 Thus, this advanced super-efficient food production facility can become a “Net Zero Energy” operation utilizing both the biogas energy with recycling of food wastes, water, nutrients and carbon along with additional solar power from an onsite PV solar panel energy.

 Closed-loop Farm Facility with Hydroponics, Aeroponics & AgriFoodTech Innovation Center

 Kitchen and Cafe

 Enjoy dining at our locally sourced restaurant.
 Gaia Gardens also creates gourmet popcorn, tea, coffee and fresh salad